- Help Line

-DAIS offers three weekly, drop-in Community Support Groups for women across Dane County, one of which is Spanish speaking, and one is for women over 50.
-Women can join the Community Support Group whenever they wish.
-The Group is “peer-based,” meaning participants share and support each other.
+DAIS offers four weekly, drop-in Community Support Groups for women across Dane County, including a Spanish speaking group, a group for women over 50, and a group for family & friends of intimate partner survivors.
+Women can join Community Support Groups whenever they wish.
+The groups are “peer-based,” meaning participants share and support each other.
 Children’s services are available so that women may bring their children with them to group.
-The Community Support Group follows a regular format each time it meets.
+The Community Support Groups follow a regular format each time it meets.
 We start with a check-in (name, how they are feeling, if they want time to share), a quote or a poem with discussion about the selected piece, and finally open discussion.